Data augmentation instead of explicit regularization: Methods

-So as to analyze the role of data augmentation, we train every network architecture with two different augmentation schemes as well as with no data augmentation at all: \begin{itemize} \item \textbf{\textit{Light} augmentation}: This scheme is common in the literature, for example \citep{goodfellow2013maxout, springenberg2014allcnn}, and performs only horizontal flips and horizontal and vertical translations of 10\% of the image size. \item \textbf{\textit{Heavier} augmentation}: This scheme performs a larger range of affine transformations such as scaling, rotations and shear mappings, as well as contrast and brightness adjustment.
-On ImageNet we additionally perform a random crop of $128\times128$ pixels.
-The choice of the allowed transformations is arbitrary and the only criterion was that the objects are still recognizable in general.
-We deliberately avoid designing a particularly successful scheme.
-The details of the \textit{heavier} scheme can be consulted in the supplementary material. \end{itemize}
+\textbf{\textit{Heavier} augmentation}: This scheme performs a larger range of affine transformations such as scaling, rotations and shear mappings, as well as contrast and brightness adjustment.
+On ImageNet we additionally perform random crops of $128\times128$ pixels.
+The choice of the allowed transformations is arbitrary and the only criterion was that the objects be still recognizable in general.
+We deliberately avoided designing a particularly successful scheme.
+Further details can be consulted in the supplementary material (\cref{sec:suppl-daug_details}).